g8hh/the-tree-of-life/docs/particles.md

 - text: Displays text on the particle.
 Can use basic HTML.
 - style: Lets you apply other CSS styling to the particle.
 - width, height: The dimensions of the particle.
 Default is 35 and 35.
+- color: Sets the color of the image to this color.

 - angle: The angle that the particle should face.
 Default is 0.
-- dir: The angle that the particles should move in, before spread is factored in.
+- dir: The initial angle that the particles should move in, before spread is factored in.
 Default is whatever angle is.
 - spread: If there are several particles, they will be spread out by this many degrees, centered on dir.
 Default is 30.

 - rotation: The amount that the (visual) angle of the particle should change by.
 Default is 0.